 In addition to these planned events, engage in fun every week.
 Use this time to relax, laugh, and enjoy one another's company.
 Here are a few activities that Commonwealth employees have appreciated:

 - Conduct taste tests.
 Try out five different energy drinks, power bars, or chocolate.
 Have your team vote on which one is your firm's favorite.

 - Share one fun fact about yourselves, such as a favorite vacation, memory from college, formative experience, or a bit about your families.

 - Give kudos to your partners and employees.
 Share an example of superb customer service, an example of an employee's critical-thinking skills, or a story of a colleague's kindness.
 Consider taking turns each week to sing one another's praises.

-What are other useful New Year’s resolutions for financial advisors?
-Are you making any resolutions for your 2015?
+What are other New Year’s resolutions financial advisors might find useful?
+Have you made any resolutions for 2020 yet?
 Share by commenting below!

 Editor’s Note: This post was originally published in December 2014, but we’ve updated it to bring you more relevant and timely information.